Google Cloud Platform provides the following options for migrating your servers to Compute Engine.

-If you have virtual disks in your on-premises environment with software and configurations that you need (sometimes referred to as golden disks or golden images), you can save time by importing those virtual disks into Compute Engine and using the resulting image to create new virtual machines.
+If you have pre-configured virtual disks in your on-premises environment (sometimes referred to as golden disks or golden images), you can save time by importing those virtual disks into Compute Engine and using the resulting image to create new virtual machines.
 The import tool supports most virtual disk file formats, including VMDK, VHD, and RAW.
 For more information, see Importing virtual disks.

 To migrate a large number of Virtual Machines, consider one of following VM migration products.

 Velostrata provides an agentless cloud migration solution that allows users to efficiently migrate VMs to Google Cloud Platform in minutes.
 Velostrata uses streaming technology to reduce migration time, provides rightsizing recommendations before you migrate to help you choose appropriate instance types, and integrates with VMware vCenter to provide a single pane of glass for managing VM migrations.
 Velostrata also offers a web-based interface to order and automate mass migrations of multiple VMs simultaneously.

 The Velostrata service is free to use for customers who are migrating to GCP.
 Standard billing rates apply for all other GCP products (Compute Engine, Storage, etc.) and services used or consumed during or after the migration.
 For example, if you use Compute Engine VMs to deploy Velostrata, you’ll need to pay for those instance-hours.

 For more information, see the guide for using Velostrata to migrate your VMs to GCP.

 Using the CloudEndure migration service